openshift-labs/learn-katacoda/developing-on-openshift/helm/01-cli.md

 `helm ls`{{execute}}

-Verify all the pods are in Running state:
+Verify all the pods are in Running state and Ready:

 `oc get pods`{{execute}}